5 benefits of doing an internship during your studies in Germany

 1. Thriving economy & high employment rate

-A good economy and stable economic growth mean a positive impact on society, resulting in higher income per capita and a low unemployment rate (3.6%).
+A good economy and stable economic growth have a positive impact on society, resulting in higher income per capita and a low unemployment rate (3.6% in Germany).

 Germany’s economy is ranked number one in Europe and number four worldwide.
 The country offers great opportunities for international students and people who seek work.

-As a student, you’ll gain a powerful educational background and you’ll have a chance to be an intern at some of the world’s leading German companies, like Daimler, SAP or Continental - the latter two are by chance also members of the curatorium of the PFH, along with Airbus, PWC and many more renowned companies.
-It’s no doubt that it’s a benefit to have an international working experience on your resume.
+As a student, you’ll receive an impressivel educational background and you’ll have a chance to be an intern at some of the world’s leading German companies such as Daimler, SAP or Continental - the latter two are by chance also members of the curatorium of the PFH, along with Airbus, PWC and many more renowned companies.
+It goes without saying that it’s a huge benefit to have international working experience on your resumé.

 2. High living standard